No. 1 Oregon beats No. 17 Syracuse 81-64

 Ionescu, who finished with seven rebounds, hit a 3-pointer at the buzzer to give the Ducks a commanding 62-46 lead heading to the final quarter.

+“They battled us and battled us,” Oregon coach Kelly Graves said.
+“In that first half we struggled a little bit to get any kind of continuity going.
+That’s what they do with that zone.
+They take things away from you.
+They make you play at their tempo.
+I just thought that third quarter was real important for us to kind of get back out and play the way we did.
+We built a little cushion and just kind of hung on from there.”

-Kiara Lewis led Syracuse with 23 points and Emily Engstler had 10 points and nine rebounds.
-Gabrielle Cooper and Amaya Finklea-Guity, who each scored 11 points last year against Oregon, combined for six points.
+Kiara Lewis led Syracuse with a career-high 23 points and Emily Engstler had 10 points and nine rebounds.

 Held scoreless in the first two quarters, Ruthy Hebard came alive in the third, scoring seven points in less than 2 minutes after Lewis had tied the game for the Orange at 38-all with a 3-pointer.